Skip to Content

 The happy trail is a narrow, vertical band of hair that extends from the pubic hair to the belly button.
 It’s a natural, subtle and attractive distribution of hair to have on the abdomen.

 There is a variation of the happy trail where it actually extends further than the belly button all the way up to the lower edge of the chest.
 But in this tutorial, we are going to focus on the most common variation.
-I’ll go into the other one in a little more detail towards the end.
+I’ll go into the other one in a little more detail toward the end.

 So, the happy trail may or may not be visible already depending on how much hair you have surrounding it.